alamsz/toolsandprocess/README.md

 - NocoBase[https://www.nocobase.com/] Scalability-first open-source no-code platform
 - NocoDB[https://www.nocodb.com/] Open Source Airtable Alternative

+#### Backend as a Service (Cloud and Self Hosted)
+This section contains backend as a service which enables rapid development
+- AppWrite [https://appwrite.io/] Secure Open-Source Backend Server for Web, Mobile & Flutter Developers
+- Firebase [https://firebase.google.com/] Firebase is an app development platform that helps you build and grow apps and games users love
+- Supabase [https://supabase.com/] Build in a weekend.
+Scale to millions.

 #### ERP Application
 This sections contains list of open source or cheap ERP applications
 - ERPNext [https://erpnext.com/] The most agile ERP on the planet